Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

-Precisely, the class $e_T (R \pi_*f^*\cO(d))$ is only defined after localization, so we first apply the virtual localization formula to the left-hand side, then we compute it in $A^T_*(\overline{\cM}_{g,n})$ as a formal series in the $T$-equivariant parameters and their inverse, then we specialize them to for all $1 \leq j \leq N$ and obtain a well-defined polynomial in $t$, and eventually we take the constant coefficient. \end{thm}
+Precisely, the class $e_T (R \pi_*f^*\cO(d))$ is only defined after localization, so we first apply the virtual localization formula to the left-hand side, then we compute it in $A^T_*(\overline{\cM}_{g,n})$ as a formal series in the $T$-equivariant parameters and their inverses, then we specialize them to for all $1 \leq j \leq N$ and obtain a well-defined polynomial in $t$, and finally we take the constant coefficient. \end{thm}

 \begin{rem} The specialization of $T$-equivariant parameters in terms of a single variable $t$ can be rephrased as an embedding $\CC^* \hookrightarrow T$.
-Then by equation \eqref{arithcondchain}, there is a $\CC^*$-invariant (singular) hypersurface of degree $d$
+Then by Equation \eqref{arithcondchain}, there is a $\CC^*$-invariant (singular) hypersurface of degree $d$

-and the line bundle $\cO(d)$ in Theorem \ref{HGWchain} is its normal line bundle.
+and the line bundle $\cO(d)$ in Theorem~\ref{HGWchain} is its normal line bundle.
 Therefore, it comes with a $\CC^*$-action.
 To be more precise, look at the weights on fibers over the fixed locus, which consists of all coordinate points in $\PP(\underline{w})$.
-At the point $(0,\dotsc,x_j=1,\dotsc,0) \in \PP(\underline{w})$, the $\CC^*$-action has weight $-\frac{d t_j}{w_j}$, as was announced in Remark \ref{weightO(d)}. \end{rem}
+At the point $(0,\dotsc,x_j=1,\dotsc,0) \in \PP(\underline{w})$, the $\CC^*$-action has weight $-\tfrac{d t_j}{w_j}$, as was announced in Remark~\ref{weightO(d)}. \end{rem}